ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 mechanisms at all (even if the classes providing the 'standard' implementations all do) - only the ability to request objects from the container.

-This interface does not mandate that a container has an `ITargetContainer`, it's simply the case that all the provided implementations which we will discuss in the rest of this documentation do use that interface as the source of their service registrations.
+This interface does not mandate that a container has an `IRootTargetContainer`, it's simply the case that all the provided implementations which we will discuss in the rest of this documentation do use that interface as the source of their service registrations.